 District Winery (Washington, DC)

 District Winery is DC's only commercial winery, a mixed-use space that opened in summer 2017 and includes a tasting bar, production facility, event space, and restaurant.
-It features two massive, glassed-in wine towers that hold 3,800 bottles on Wall Series wine racks and Floor-to-Ceiling Frames.
+It features two massive, glassed-in wine towers that hold 3,800 bottles on the W Series Wine Rack Frame System.
 Here's how the project unfolded, according to lead designer Bill Young of HapstakDemetriou+.

 By The Numbers